Basin 3 / Tryon Headwaters Stormwater Improvements

 Sewer and Stormwater

-In partnership with property owners and residents, we are working on a range of investments that will help improve stormwater management in the Basin 3 and Tryon Headwaters area to slow stormwater, reduce flooding, and improve water quality as it discharges to local Spring and Tryon creeks.
+In partnership with property owners and residents, we worked on a range of investments that will help improve stormwater management in the Basin 3 and Tryon Headwaters area to slow stormwater, reduce flooding, and improve water quality as it discharges to local Spring and Tryon creeks.

 Project Area